DYC1/vim-snippets/README.md

 [![Build Status](https://travis-ci.org/honza/vim-snippets.svg)](https://travis-ci.org/honza/vim-snippets)

+This repository is forked from `honza/vim-snippets` for personal usage.
+Main change is made in LaTeX.

 This repository contains snippets files for various programming languages.

 It is community-maintained and many people have contributed snippet files and